rasmus0201/rbs-ec1-flappy-bird/Documentation.md

 - Button (InterruptIn rise):
    - If pressed the bird flies once.
 - LED:
-   - Lights up when the bird got an upwards lift (user pressed button or touch screen)
+   - <s>Lights up when the bird got an upwards lift (user pressed button or touch screen)</s>
+   - Lights up when the bird dies.
 - Buzzer (DigitalOut):
    - Buzzes when user dies
 - Temperature sensor: